-Every MUSE student will be assigned and work closely with a MUSE Graduate Advisor; this advisor will meet with you regularly on Advising Days and help you support your goals in graduate education and beyond with suggestions for elective courses, faculty to meet, museums and galleries to explore, and other ideas.
-Our MUSE Assistant Director, Anthony Stepter, will act as a Program Advisor for all MUSE students; he can answer questions about credits, registration, schedules, and other Program-related concerns.
-Last, you will choose readers and committee members who will advise your capstone thesis/ project process, as detailed later in this handbook.
+Every MUSE student will have access to the MUSE Graduate Advisor; this advisor will meet with you regularly on Advising Days and help you support your goals in graduate education and beyond with suggestions for elective courses, faculty to meet, museums and galleries to explore, and other ideas.
+The Program Advisor can answer questions about credits, registration, schedules, and other Program-related concerns.
+Later in the program, you will choose committee members who will advise your capstone thesis/project process, as detailed later in this handbook.
 Your Graduate Advisor will offer suggestions as you identify these university-based and field professional guides for your work.
 Consider our Affiliated Faculty as resources for mentoring roles, as well.